Why did I poop in my sleep?

 Dairy products

 If you experience diarrhea after consuming dairy products, you may lack the enzyme necessary to break down the sugars in dairy.
 (This is known as lactose intolerance.)
-Because the body can’t break down these sugars, it often disposes of them through loose and watery bowel movements.
+Because the body can’t break down these sugars, it often disposes of it through loose and watery bowel movements.
 About 36 percent of people in the U.S. are thought to be lactose intolerant.6

 Gluten-containing grain foods

 Gluten is a protein found in wheat, barley, and rye grains.
 (This includes foods made with white flour, as it’s made from milled wheat grain.)
 Those with “gluten sensitivity” are unable to break down or digest gluten, resulting in diarrhea and other gut issues.
 Experts believe around 6 percent of the U.S. population may be gluten sensitive.
 That’s 20 million people!
-Plus, one in 133 people in the U.S. is believed to have Celiac disease, a serious condition in which gluten damages the intestines.7
+Plus, one in 133 people in the U.S. are believed to have Celiac disease, a serious condition in which gluten damages the intestines.7

 High-fiber foods